shipwright-io/build/README.md

 # Shipwright - a framework for building container images on Kubernetes

+test PR after enablement of prow release-note plugin, but prior to introduction of pr template

 Shipwright is an extensible framework for building container images on Kubernetes.
 With Shipwright, developers can define and reuse build strategies that build container images for their CI/CD pipelines.
 Any tool that builds images within a container can be supported, such